Pencak silat: Etymology

-Silat is a collective word for a class of indigenous martial arts from the geo-cultural area of Indonesia, more precisely in the Indonesian Archipelago, a region known locally as Nusantara.
+Silat is a collective word for a class of indigenous martial arts from the geo-cultural area of Indonesia and throughout South East Asian nations with Malay historic populations, more precisely in the Indonesian Archipelago, a region known locally as Nusantara.
+Before the establishment of Indonesia as a modern country that also includes Southern Thailand, Malaysia, Singapore, Brunei and the Philippines.
 The origin of the word silat is uncertain.
-The Malay term silat is linked to Minangkabau word silek.
+The Malay term silat is linked to Minangkabau word, silek.
 Due to Sumatran origin of the Malay language, the Sumatran origin of the term is likely.
-The term the word Pencak comes from the Sundanese Penca, in the western part of Java is the origin of this martial art and has been played by the Sundanese for centuries, until it exists in Central and East Java to be studied.
+The word Pencak comes from the Sundanese Penca, in the western part of Java.
+It is believed as the origin of this martial art, which has been practiced by the Sundanese for centuries, before it was discovered in Central and East Java to be studied.

 Although the word silat is widely known throughout much of Southeast Asia, the term pencak silat is used mainly in Indonesia.
 "Pencak silat" was chosen in 1948 as a unifying term for the Indonesian fighting styles.
 It was a compound of the two most commonly used words for martial arts in Indonesia.
-Pencak was the term used by the Sundanese in western part of Java and also in the Central Java and East Java, while silat was used in Sumatra, Malay Peninsula and Borneo.
+Pencak was the term used by the Sundanese in western part of Java and also in the Central Java and East Java, while silat was used in Sumatra, Malay Peninsula and Borneo where the Malay diaspora also exist in these places.
 In Minang usage, pencak and silat are seen as being two aspects of the same practice.
 Pencak is the essence of training, the outward aspect of the art which a casual observer is permitted to witness as performance.
 Silat is the essence of combat and self-defense, the true fighting application of the techniques which are kept secret from outsiders and not divulged to students until the guru deems them ready.
 While other definitions exist, all agree that silat cannot exist without pencak, and pencak without silat skills is purposeless.